 Yes, You Can Live for Less in Panama

-Our neighbor lives comfortably on $1500 a month Social Security.
-But I know people who live on much less and some who need much more.
+My neighbor lives comfortably on $1400 a month Social Security.
+But I know people who live on much more.